Protect Our Religious Freedom

 The changes announced today in a press release and fact sheet eliminate the first three criteria, thereby apparently exempting Catholic dioceses, hospitals, schools, universities, colleges, Charities, and social service programs.

 The modifications also state that employees of the exempt religious organizations would be offered contraceptive coverage through a third party at no cost to the employee or the organizations.
-An eligible organization — whether it is group insured or self-insured (serves as the insurer) — "would have no role in contracting, arranging, paying, or referring for this separate contraceptive coverage."
+An eligible organization — whether it is group insured or self-insured (serves as the insurer) — "does not have to contract, arrange, pay or refer for contraceptive coverage."

 Most Catholic institutions are self-insured.

 For-profit entities that refuse to offer contraceptive coverage because of their religious beliefs are not included in these changes.
-Therefore, businesses such as Hobby Lobby — who are suing the government over the HHS mandate over First Amendment protections — will get no relief under these proposed changes.
+Therefore, businesses such as Hobby Lobby — which is suing the government over the HHS mandate over First Amendment protections — will get no relief under these proposed changes.

-The proposed regulations were filed this morning with the Office of the Federal Register and can be viewed here.
+The proposed regulations were filed this morning with the Office of the Federal Register.
 Public comments on the proposal will be accepted by the federal government through April 8, 2013.